 The roundabout itself is at the junction of the A110 and A111, near Middlesex University and the Chicken Shed Theatre company.
-These signs are now almost all gone.

 Head west on the A110 and at some point you'll come across the A111 — the signing for which is on this sign, which is in marvellous condition.
 Cockfosters itself is very much Tom and Barbara territory — if I didn't know better I'd say the Good Life was set in the houses surrounding this roundabout — so perhaps the peaceful, unending suburbia acts as a kind of signpost formaldehyde.

 Approaching from the south is another sign, mostly obscured by trees and decidedly mossy.
 Nonetheless it's in good condition too.